PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 13. Conduct and Role of Arbitrator.
 In the arbitration proceedings, an arbitrator shall be bound by the same general ethical considerations that apply to a judge and will adhere to the same general standard of conduct prescribed by the Code of Judicial Conduct. (www.osbar.org./rulesregs/toc.html) After the appointment of the arbitrator(s), the arbitration proceeding thereafter shall be conducted by the arbitrator(s), and ASP shall have no further role except as specifically authorized or required in these rules (except to respond to inquiries by a party, an attorney, or an arbitrator about ASP's rules).

-14. Restrictions on Communication Between Arbitrator and Parties Offers of Settlement.
-No disclosure of any offers or settlement made by any party shall be made to the arbitrator(s) prior to the announcement of the award.
+14. Restrictions on Communication Between Arbitrator and Parties.
+No disclosure of any offers of settlement made by any party shall be made to the arbitrator(s) prior to the announcement of the award.
 Neither counsel nor any party may communicate with the arbitrator regarding the merits of the case except in the presence of, or upon reasonable notice to, all other parties.
-A request or discussion for a postponement or other such peripheral matters may be communicated directly with the arbitrator or chief arbitrator when warranted by necessity and time constraints, but only after unsuccessful attempts to communicate through the secretary of the arbitrator or chief arbitrator and after unsuccessful attempts to discuss the matter via conference call among all concerned.
+A request for a postponement or other such peripheral matters may be communicated or discussed directly with the (chief) arbitrator when warranted by necessity and time constraints, but only after unsuccessful attempts to communicate through the secretary or an assistant of the (chief) arbitrator and after unsuccessful attempts to discuss the matter via conference call among all concerned.

 15. Compensation of Arbitrator(s).